 So In Closing

-Just be sure that if you decide to use networking as a marketing tactic, that you are willing to play full-out.
+Just be sure that if you decide to use networking as a marketing tactic, you are willing to play full-out.
 Whatever you are going to do, do it great or don’t do it!

-For me though, I’m a firm believer that a person’s success can be determined by their ability to seize the right networking opportunities.
+I believe that a person’s success can be determined by their ability to seize the right networking opportunities.

 You got this!